jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

 Before communicating with the MQTT broker using the MQTT [micropython-lib](https://github.com/micropython/micropython-lib) package, you need to establish a network connection for your board.

-### Task
+### Task - Connect the ESP32 to the Internet

-Install the pip package

-1. Open the nightlight project in VS Code.
+1. Connect the ESP32 to the computer.

+1. In Thonny, open the file that contains the code from the previous lesson.

-1. Run the following command to install the MQTT pip package:
+1. Add the following code to the begining of the file.

     ```sh
-    pip3 install paho-mqtt==1.6.1
+    import network

+    ssid = '<NETWORK_SSID>'
+    password = '<NETWORK_PASSWORD>'

+    wlan = network.WLAN(network.STA_IF)
+    wlan.active(True)
+    if not wlan.isconnected():
+        print('connecting to network...')
+        wlan.connect(ssid, password)
+        while not wlan.isconnected():
+            pass
+    print('network config:', wlan.ipconfig('addr4'))
     ```

+    This code snippet connects your board to a wireless network.
+Replace `<NETWORK_SSID>` with the name of your network and `<NETWORK_PASSWORD>` with its password.

 ## Code the device